briatte/parlnet/HOWTO.md

 git submodule update --init
 ```

 The `parlnet` repository is [versioned](https://github.com/briatte/parlnet/releases).
-Cloning the most recent version of the repository, as recommended above, will clone the most recent release and the few bugfixes that have been applied to it since publication.
+Cloning the most recent version of the repository, as recommended above, will clone the most recent release and the changes that have been applied to it since publication.

 __The main entry point of each repository is `make.r`.__ Each repository also contains the following scripts, which are run in that order by `make.r`: